 Healing rituals and the cosmological ideas behind them are tolerated by the state because they fall into the vague domain in which so-called primitive religion overlaps with feudal superstition and with ethnic customs and habits.
 Though the state has consistently denounced feudal superstition, attitudes and policies towards ethnic customs have changed repeatedly.
 During the Cultural Revolution, ethnic customs and habits were forcibly repressed.
-In 1982, the state officially admited previous mistakes and acknowledged that traditional rituals, ceremonies, and festivals of ethnic groups, despite being influenced by religion, had become integrated into ethnic customs and habits.
-For the sake of ethnic solidarity, the state decided to show respect for such customs and habits provided that they did not harm life or health.
-Today, ethnic customs and habits are tolerated so long as they do not violate state laws.
-The contemporary state prefers to emphasize economic development and political stability rather than to direct cultural change, and ethnic culture is now recognized as a potential economic resource (Liang 2013).
+In 1982, the state officially admited previous mistakes and acknowledged that traditional rituals, ceremonies, and festivals of ethnic customs and habits.
+For the sake of ethnic solidarity, the state decided to show respect for such customs and habits are tolerated so long as they do not violate state laws.
+The contemporary state prefers to emphasize economic development and political stablity rather than to direct cultural change, and ethnic culture is now recognized as a potential economic resource (Liang 2013).